 There are some milestones in parenting that shake you a bit more than others.
 A classic one is when your child starts calling you “Mom” or “Mommy,” rather than “Mama.”
-One that totally blindsided me was starting to use two piece pajamas rather then onesie pajamas.
+One that totally blindsided me was starting to use two-piece pajamas rather than onesie pajamas.

 According to the American Academy of Pediatrics, it is safe to give your child a pillow and/or blanket when they are two years old.
-They also recommend waiting to give toddlers a pillow until they’ve transitioned from a crib to a big bed, and I actually suggest waiting for that transition until your child is around the age of three, whenever possible!
+They also recommend waiting to give toddlers a pillow until they’ve transitioned from a crib to a big bed.

-That may seem really late to some parents, but that’s because we think about sleep in terms of how we, as adults, sleep.
-I certainly can’t imagine sleeping without a pillow; it would be really uncomfortable!
+Waiting for a pillow or blanket until two years old, let alone three years old, may seem really late to some parents, but that’s because we think about sleep in terms of how we, as adults, sleep.
+I certainly can’t imagine sleeping without a pillow, it would be really uncomfortable!
 So we naturally think our babies and toddlers must be really uncomfortable sleeping without a pillow.

 But think about your little one’s dimensions compared to yours…they are so much smaller than you and their necks are much smaller; you sleeping on a mattress without a pillow looks a lot different than a baby or toddler sleeping on a mattress without a pillow!